Skip to Main Content

 • Regain your balance on your new knee

-• Strengthen your quadriceps, which help stabilize the knee joint
+• Strengthen your quadriceps and hamstrings, which help stabilize the knee joint

 • Increase the range of motion in your new knee